 On driveways that struggle with black ice every single winter, it may be worthwhile to install a heated driveway system that will effortlessly melt it away.
 Either the whole drive, a major section of it, or only the tire lanes can be heated, and controls can be either manual or automatic.
 Automatic controls can be set to respond to low temperatures or made to follow a pre-set daily/weekly schedule.

 There are two types of heated driveway to choose between: hydronic and electric.
 Hydronic involves pumping a heated water-antifreeze solution through plastic tubing installed below the pavement (which is typically concrete).
 An electric coil heated driveway uses electricity from an ordinary outlet to heat metal rods that are integrated into your driveway.
 (Electric systems are more often used on asphalt drives.)

 The convenience of heated driveways is unquestionable, but they also represent a significant cost.
 Normally, you will have to tear out your old pavement and replace it in order to install a heated driveway, which comes out to an average expense of around $8,000 (approximately $10,752 CAD).
 Overall, hydronic systems cost more to install, while electric heated driveways cost more to operate.

 A much more portable snow-melt system that requires much less investment than a heated driveway and still avoids the damage that deicers can do is found in snow-melting mats.
-Up till now, these have only been used at the peripheral of driveways, besides on walkways, outdoor stairways, and at building entry points.

 Black ice is a very real wintertime danger in many parts of the U.S., and learning how to best prevent and remove it will help your home (and your driveway) be both safer and more convenient to use.